 A maintenance bond confirms that a contractor will settle any sort of defects or, if they do not, they will then be responsible for compensating the owner for those defects.
 It is a guarantee against loss due to defective workmanship or materials used in the completion of a construction project.

-Generally there are two ways to apply for a contract bond:
+Generally, there are two ways to apply for a construction surety bond:

 This is an application which is decided by the determined by the individual’s credit history.
 A Fast Track application can be used for projects or contracts under $250,000.
 The fast track application should be submitted with the following items: